 Tildes in HTML

-Any tilde that appears in an HTML page will be translated, at the time of report publication, to the value it was assigned.
-If a tilde is included in the HTML that hasn't been assigned a value globally it won't be replaced; it will remain as is.
-However, all tildes present in an HTML file can be defined when creating a publication, so, they don't have to be globally created.
+Any tilde that appears in an HTML page will be translated at the time of report publication to its assigned value.
+If a tilde has not been assigned a value globally, it will remain as-is.
+However, all tildes present in an HTML file can be defined when creating a publication, so they do not have to be globally created.

-The example below shows how a tilde could be used in an HTML page.
+The example below shows how a tilde can be used in an HTML page title:

 <!DOCTYPE html>